UMAprotocol/UMIPs/UMIPs/umip-179.md

 - `(inputAmount * (1 - realizedLpFeePct)) / 1e18`, where `realizedLpFeePct` is computed over the set of HubPool `l1Token`, `originChainId` and `repaymentChainId` at the HubPool block number corresponding to the relevant `V3FundsDeposited` `quoteTimestamp`.
 - The applicable rate model shall be sourced from the AcrossConfigStore contract for the relevant `l1Token`.

+If a validated `FilledV3Relay` event specifies an invalid `repaymentChainId`, the proposer shall issue repayment on the fill destination chain.
+Reasons for the `repaymentChainId` to be considered invalid are:
+- `repaymentChainId` is not supported by Across.
+- `inputToken` is not supported as a repayment token on `repaymentChainId`.

 ### Computing Deposit Refunds
 For an expired `V3FundsDeposited` event, the depositor refund amount shall be computed as `inputAmount` units of `inputToken`.